tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

   ![dependent-variable](Images/dependent-variable.png)

-* It is also important to check for any positive or negative infinity values, as such values will cause problems when training the model as suggested by the error below.
+* It is also important to check for any positive or negative infinity values, as such values will cause problems when subsequently training the model as suggested by the error below.

   ```python
   # Drop NAs and replace positive/negative infinity values